The concerto concert for the 2019-2020 Academic Year will take place on Sunday, March 29 at 4:00 p.m. in Ford Hall.

 7. The judges will only consider the quality of the performance on the day of the competition when making their choices.
 The potential of a soloist, the age of a soloist, the difficulty of a piece, the ease or difficulty of putting a piece with accompaniment, the perceived quality of the piece, or any other factor or criterion apart from the performance itself will not be considered by the judges.
 Judges will consider tone, technique, rhythm, musicianship, stage presence, and intonation (except for piano and percussion) when evaluating contestants.

-8. The committee and the associate dean will meet in the faculty lounge on the day of the competition at 12:15 to elect a chair and to review the judging guidelines.
+8. The committee and the Director will meet in the faculty lounge on the day of the competition at 12:15 to elect a chair and to review the judging guidelines.

 9. The Judges will sit apart from one another during the competition and refrain from speaking unless necessary.

-1. At the conclusion of the competition, the judges will adjourn to an agreed upon location.
+1. At the conclusion of the competition, the judges will adjourn to the Faculty Lounge.
 Without discussion and in secret ballot, the judges will rank their order of choice from first to last (1 being the top choice).
 Therefore, the number of scores that judges give is equivalent to the number of contestants that have competed: i.e., 20 scores for 20 contestants, etc. Each judge ranks all competitors in his/her order of preference.
 It is recommended that each judge use a point system of individual choice to organize tallying and differentiate contestants effectively.

 3. There will be a minimum of two rounds of voting.
 The first round will determine the top six performers.
 The second round will determine how many of those six will actually perform, assuming time allows.
 Judges will not re-rank in the second voting, but will vote on how many winners from the top six perform.
-This will happen without discussion by silent ballots that are passed to the Associate Dean and the Concerto Competition Chairperson.
+This will happen without discussion by silent ballots that are passed to the Concerto Competition Director.